rachayita/OpsNotes/rust/rust.md

   - if a type contains a PhantomPinned, it will not implement Unpin by default
   - it removes auto-implemented `Unpin` bound to mark this type as address-sensitive state
 - in unsafe code, the user is responsible to not to move its value
+- pinned data must be dropped before it is invalidated
+  - to overwrite a pinned value, its `drop` must be called beforehand
+    - to prevent memeory leaks
+    - as a matter of soundness

 ## unsafe
 - unsafe superpowers are that are not checked by compiler for memeory safety: